 Anyone using Strava to publicly track their rides, runs and other fitness activities is anonymously contributing to the Strava Metro dataset with every upload.
 It’s a way for you to vote with your ride or run for better cycling and pedestrian infrastructure in your community.
 Click here to sign up for Strava.

 9. How does Strava Metro respect the privacy of Strava members?

-The data provided through Metro has been anonymized and aggregated to a linear map so that cycling activity cannot be associated with a specific member of Strava’s community.
+The data provided through Strava Metro has been anonymized and aggregated so that cycling activity cannot be associated with a specific member of Strava’s community.
+Additionally, the Strava Metro data set excludes private activities and individuals who opt-out of contributing to the data set.
 We are providing this information in anonymous aggregate form to help improve infrastructure and safety for cyclists, runners and pedestrians.

 10. What other products is Strava Metro designing?